divyachauhan050/Project-Bitcoin_Cryptocurrency_Market_Analysis/README.md

 # Project - Bitcoin Cryptocurrency Market Analysis

-In this project, I analyzed the the market capitalization of different cryptocurrencies to better understand the growth and impact of Bitcoin and other cryptocurrencies.
+In this project, I analyzed the market capitalization of different cryptocurrencies to better understand the growth and impact of Bitcoin and other cryptocurrencies.

 ## About the Datasets
 I have used two different datasets (courtesy of Datacamp).